Pensacola, America's First Settlement On The Dream Coast

 A Place To Spend One's Life

-This Gulf location in Western Florida gives the city a personality different from cities located on other Florida coasts.
+This Gulf location gives the city a personality different from that of cities located on other Florida coasts.
 The water even seems a different color in this region.

-If you have seen the sci-fi film CONTACT with Jodi Foster, you may remember the crayon picture her character did as a child living in Pensacola.
-When her adult character reaches a distant planet through a worm hole via her experimental spacecraft, extraterrestrials create a world for her that looks like a dream version of the Pensacola of her crayon drawings.
+If you have seen the science fiction film CONTACT with Jodi Foster and Mathew McConaughey, you may remember the crayon picture her character did of the Gulf waters as a child living in Pensacola.
+When her adult character reaches a distant planet through a wormhole via her experimental spacecraft, extraterrestrials create a world for her that looks like a dream version of the Pensacola of her crayon drawings.
+The shades of blue look almost surreal.

 This dream version is what the water and beach at Pensacola look like to me.
 A good water vacation is a dream from which one does not want to return and Pensacola is a good place to retire as well as one in which to attend school, work, and develop a career.